 When I signed up for Explain Everything, it gave me the option to start with a blank canvas or a preset template.
 The other option is attaching a file, which you can use if you already have some information you’d like to place on your jam board.

 While Explain Everything is great for teachers, it really won’t be suitable for any other teams that need a Jamboard or online whiteboard.
-Although you can start with a blank canvas, the tools are quite simple and what’s on offer is similar to Google’s Jamboard.
+Although you can start with a blank canvas, the tools are quite simple, and what’s on offer is similar to Google’s Jamboard.

-Explain Everything offers a free plan, which has more than enough features for the average teacher in charge of a remote class, but sets restrictions on recording limits, and you can only create three projects at a time.
+Explain Everything offers a free plan, which has more than enough features for the average teacher in charge of a remote class, but it sets restrictions on recording limits, and you can only create three projects at a time.

-However, The Advanced plan that retails at $69 per year offers unlimited projects and includes unrestricted recording.
 There’s also a “school” plan which can be used school or district-wide and offers up to 10GB of cloud storage per teacher, although you’ll have to contact the company for a quote.

-6. FigJam: Best for Design Teams
+5. FigJam: Best for Design Teams

 Figma is a collaborative platform designed for digital design teams, who make things like user interfaces for websites and apps – and it has an online whiteboard available called FigJam, which is ideal for design teams who need a space to collaborate.